IBM/unitxt/docs/docs/examples.rst

 Demonstrates how to evaluate an LLM as judge by checking its scores using the gold references of a dataset.
 It checks if the judge consistently prefers correct outputs over clearly wrong ones.
-Note that to check the the ability of the LLM as judge to discern sutble differences between partially correct answers requires more refined tests and corresponding labeled data.
+Note that to check the the ability of the LLM as judge to discern suitable differences between partially correct answers requires more refined tests and corresponding labeled data.
 The example shows an 8b llama based judge is not a good judge for a summarization task, while the 70b model performs much better.